Geography of firefighting

-As firefighting has a rich history throughout the world, traditions in this profession vary widely from country to country.
+Firefighting, alongside the approaches by various nations and organizations to support it, vary across different countries and regions.
+Differences in climate, terrain, urban development, and available technology shape how fire services are organized and how fires are managed globally.
+In some countries, firefighting is handled primarily by professional, government-run departments, while others rely heavily on volunteer brigades or hybrid systems.
+Local fire codes, water supply infrastructure, and risk factors such as wildfires or industrial hazards also influence firefighting approaches, making the majority of countries individual approach to firefighting unique to them.

+Below describes an overview of how firefighting is handled by country.
+Note this is a dynamic list, and not all countries are listed.

 Andorra

 The Andorran Fire Brigade, with headquarters at Santa Coloma, operates from four modern fire stations, and has a staff of around 120 firefighters.
-The service is equipped with 24 fire service vehicles - 16 heavy appliances (fire tenders, turntable ladders, and specialist four-wheel drive vehicles), four light support vehicles (cars and vans), and four ambulances.
+The service is equipped with 24 fire service vehicles: 16 heavy appliances (fire tenders, turntable ladders, and specialist four-wheel drive vehicles), four light support vehicles (cars and vans), and four ambulances.
 Service is provided full-time, with five fire crews on station on a shift basis, and other firefighters available on call.

 Antarctica

 The Antarctic Fire Department is headquartered at McMurdo Station and is the only full-service fire department on the continent.
 They respond to all emergencies including fire, medical, and rescues at the American stations, McMurdo and Amundsen-Scott South Pole, and provide mutual aid response to other stations, notably the Kiwi Scott Base.